 In addition to change in the production system, the tastes and preferences of consumers are also evolving due to changes in lifestyles and increase in health aversions.
 To address the various needs of consumers, there are varieties of milk in the dairy market such as cow milk, desi cow milk, organic milk, low fat milk among others.
 Various product categories such as health drinks, fortified foods and dairy analogues are also in the market (Aggarwal and Banerjee, 2019).The urban consumers, especially younger generations are becoming more interested in value-added dairy products, which are more convenient, functional in nutrition and support their lifestyle.
 Milk marketing is refocusing on sustainability, animal welfare and traceability, and such issues are reshaping milk as a product in the market market.
 As reported by FAO (2024), competition in the dairy industry sector with plant-based alternatives is not likely to restrain the ongoing dairy consumption growth in those emerging economies because of the increase in income levels, urban population, and existing cultural eating patterns.
 This means that although there are changes in the perceptions, the demand of milk as well as the dairy products has not been reduced, it has just become less monolithic (Atabek and Atabek, 2019).

 This study has been able to examine this issue with the above backdrop to determine the perception of urban consumers about dairy farming and milk consumption.
 Such a study can help discover the priorities of the general population as well as outline possible areas of concern that might pose a threat to the future sustainability of the dairy industry.

-This study has been able to examine this issue with the above backdrop to determine the perception of urban consumers about dairy farming and milk consumption.
+Concise the introduction part

 MATERIALS AND METHODS

 The study was conducted in the Chitrakoot district of Bundelkhand region, known for its frequent exposure to climate variability and where approximately 80% of the area is under dryland farming.
 Livestock farming also faces significant obstacles, with feed shortages susceptibility of high-yielding breeds to climate stress, and breeding issues being major concerns (Yadav, et. al., 2025).A total of 120 respondents had been taken in the study.
 A descriptive research design was employed to assess dairy farmers' knowledge regarding milk consumption.
 A total of 32 statements were selected through expert opinion for assessing the perception out of which 10 statements related to nutrition and health effects, 6 from safety concerns, 4 from economic benefits, 7 from ethical concerns and 5 from environmental effects were considered as the most relevant.
-During survey administration to the respondents, these statements were rated on five-point continuum strongly disagree (1), disagree (2), neither agree nor disagree (3), agree (4), and strongly agree (5) (Mondal, et al, 2022).Perception Index was calculated by using the formula given by Chatterjee &Mondal, 2022.
+During survey administration to the respondents, these statements were rated on five-point continuum strongly disagree (1), disagree (2), neither agree nor disagree (3), agree (4), and strongly agree (5) (Mondal et al, 2022).Perception Index was calculated by using the formula given by Chatterjee &Mondal, 2022.

 Primary data was gathered through a structured and pre-tested questionnaire regarding perceptions of milk consumers on milk and dairy farming.
 The collected data were analyzed using statistical tools such as mean, frequency, standard deviation and range to draw conclusions.